ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2016-04-01-fix-magento2-permission-errors.markdown

 Another issue can be that you are using a VM and you are applying the permissions to the shared folder from the VM instead from your local system.

-If it still doesn't work, maybe it is a cached issue, so you can run cd into pub/static and run
+If it still doesn't work, maybe it is a cached issue, so you can:
 {% highlight php linenos %}
+cd pub/static
-find . -depth -name .htaccess -prune -o -delete rm -rf var/cache/ var/generation/ var/page_cache/ var/view_preprocessed/
+find . -depth -name .htaccess -prune -o -delete cd ../../ rm -rf var/cache/ var/generation/ var/page_cache/ var/view_preprocessed/
 php bin/magento setup:static-content:deploy
 {% endhighlight %}